Mobility issues, falls and dementia are big instigators of last-minute aged care admissions

-A hospital can bring in an assessment team to undertake a face to face assessment on behalf of their patient.
+A hospital can bring in an assessment team to undertake a face-to-face assessment on behalf of their patient.

 If the family has not made a decision by the deadline date, determined by the hospital, the older person could be placed anywhere that has an available bed.
 This could be further out than expected from their own home, or from family.

-Additionally, if the older person already had an assessment with approval for residential aged care, a hospital may only give a family a day's notice on where they are placing your family member before being discharged from hospital.
+Additionally, if the older person already had an assessment with approval for residential aged care, a hospital may only give a family a day’s notice on where they are placing their family member before being discharged from hospital.